- About PS&F

 - Education & Events

-While AM Best is generally considered to be a strong indicator of the financial health of an insurance company, it should not be used in a vacuum when evaluating insurance carriers.
-It is important to consider other rating agencies including, Standard & Poor’s, Moody’s, and Fitch Ratings.
+While AM Best is generally considered to be a strong indicator of the financial health of an insurance company, it should not be the only criteria used when evaluating insurance carriers.
+It is important to consider other rating agencies, including Standard & Poor’s, Moody’s, and Fitch Ratings.
 AM Best is most frequently referenced within the insurance industry as a measure of carrier stability.
 In addition, we strongly recommend asking your broker for feedback on processing timing and claims handling experience.
 Along with AM Best’s ratings, this information will help to give you an indication of the overall strength of the organization.

-The first is the financial strength rating represented by an alphabetical range between A++ and E. When providing this rating AM Best completes a comprehensive quantitative and qualitative analysis of a company’s balance sheet strength, operating performance and business profile.
+The first is the financial strength rating represented by an alphabetical range between A++ and E. When providing this rating, AM Best completes a comprehensive quantitative and qualitative analysis of a company’s balance sheet strength, operating performance, and business profile.

 The second symbol is numeric and designates the financial size category.
-This provides an indicator of the size of a company based on the carrier’s reported policyholder surplus, conditional or technical reserve funds, other investment and operating contingency funds and miscellaneous voluntary reserves reported as liabilities in US dollars.
-A roman numeral is assigned to each company, anywhere from roman number I (less than $1,000,000) to XV (greater than $2,000,000,000).
+This provides an indicator of the size of a company based on the carrier’s reported policyholder surplus, conditional or technical reserve funds, other investments and operating contingency funds, and miscellaneous voluntary reserves reported as liabilities in US dollars.
+A Roman numeral is assigned to each company, anywhere from I (less than $1 million) to XV (greater than $2 trillion).